stevewitman/nest-api/README3-Get one book.md

-## Get Route w/Route Param to get one books
+## Get Route w/Route Param to get one book

 Add the following to `books.controller.ts`